 “My next steps into dropshipping were placing products on Facebook through targeted ads and letting the orders come in from there.
 Women’s clothing, baby products, ring lights, wireless cameras, and small car accessories like phone holders were all high-paying niches and certainly where I saw the most orders coming in.
 At its highest, I would say I was bringing in just north of £2,000 per month in dropshipping alone.

 “As the cost of living crisis continues on, dropshipping is something I try to stay on top of alongside my full-time job.
 As long as I keep an eye on stock levels and keep regular ads going on Facebook, I find that I can add an extra £500–£700 to my paycheque at the end of the month.
 I don’t think I’d be able to save for a mortgage without it.”

 Average monthly searches: 800

 A modest 800 searches per month for “app tester”, and one that has seen no increase or decrease in popularity over the past year or so.
 App testing paints the picture of requiring more time, and as we alluded to earlier, people are all about making money quickly and easily – with very little effort.

 8. “Earn money playing games”

 Average monthly searches: 600 per month

-Coming in at the penultimate spot is “earn money playing games” with around 600 searches per month, a 2% increase on December 2021.
-If you’re playing games any way you might as well get paid for it, right?
-We can’t see this being as lucrative as work-from-home-rs may believe, or more likely to pay in vouchers rather than actual cash, which may explain its lower search volume.
+Coming in at the penultimate spot is “earn money playing games” with around 600 searches per month, a 2% increase in December 2021.
+If you’re playing games in any way, you might as well get paid for it, right?
+We can’t see this being as lucrative as work-from-home employees may believe, or more likely to pay in vouchers rather than actual cash, which may explain its lower search volume.

 Average monthly searches: 600